mpi-forum/mpi-forum.github.io/docs.md

 *   [Errata for MPI 4.0](mpi-4.0/errata-40.pdf)
 *   [BibTeX file for citing MPI 4.0](mpi-4.0/citation.bib)

 Because of the size, this version does not have a book version.
-An HTML version is under development.
-However, the PDF version above is the only official version.
+The PDF version above is the only official version.

-A supplementary document that provides the list of MPI procedures that are associated with an MPI operation, or inquiry procedures providing information about an operation, was produced and is available (see below for "Summary of the Semantics of all Operation-Related MPI Proceduresi")
+A supplementary document that provides the list of MPI procedures that are associated with an MPI operation, or inquiry procedures providing information about an operation, was produced and is available (see below for "Summary of the Semantics of all Operation-Related MPI Procedures")

 ## Previous Versions of the MPI Standard